 At’l Do Farms – Lubbock, TX

 Get ready for plenty of pumpkins in the Panhandle at At’l Do Farms’ annual Maze from Sept.
-15 – Nov.
-10. Find your way through the giant maze, which has a patriotic theme this year!
+14 – Nov.
+9. Find your way through the giant maze, which is Texas Tech themed this year!
 Got young children?
 Don’t worry, lil’ trippers can have fun in a smaller fairytale-themed maze.
 Fire away on the corn cannons, take a hayride to the pumpkin patch and get Jack-o-lantern inspiration at the glowing Pumpkin Hollow.
 Learn more here!